elopio/docs/source/includes/_tests.md

 `$ yarn lint`

-<aside class="notice">All pull requests made to the Augur.js project must be properly linted first and any new functionality added must include tests or updated tests.
-The Augur Team will not accept a pull request that doesn't include updated tests or breaks the linting standards we have for the Augur.js codebase.</aside>
+<aside class="notice">All pull requests made to the augur.js project must be properly linted first and any new functionality added must include tests or updated tests.
+The Augur team will not accept a pull request that doesn't include updated tests or breaks the linting standards we have for the augur.js codebase.</aside>